-Run the integration process to install the plug-in and make the print-pdf transformation available.
+Run integration process to install the plug-in and take the print-pdf transformation type into use.

 Internal Ant properties

 Reference list of Ant properties used by DITA-OT internally.

 include.rellinks

 Space separated list of link roles to be output; value token #default denotes default role value.
 Property default value depends on transformation type.
 Defined by args.rellinks, but may be overridden directly.